YousraElmag/-friends-/README.md

 - Axios
 - Date-fns (for date formatting)
 - Emoji Picker
-- CSS for styling

 ### Backend
 - Express.js
 - MongoDB with Mongoose
-- dotenv (for environment variables)
-- cors

 ## Installation and Setup